Indian activist Stan Swamy, jailed under terror law, dies - Bioreports

 “I would rather die here very shortly if things go on as it is,” Swamy told the judges.

-On Monday, his lawyer, Mihir Desai, told the court that Swamy is not survived by any family members, the Live Law website reported.
+On Monday, his lawyer, Mihir Desai, told the court that Swamy isn’t survived by any family members, the Live Law website reported.

 “The Jesuits are his only family,” Desai said.